What are the Adventure Club principles?

 Consensus driven decision making: decisions should be acceptable to everyone.
 We recommend at least one member be familiar with the freely available “Consensus Handbook” for describing the decision making process

 Shared Responsibility: all members accept some responsibility for the health of an Adventure Club.
+More on this in the “shared responsibility model” section.

 What are the Adventure Club values?